 Serverless computing offers a number of advantages over traditional cloud-based or server-centric infrastructure.
 For many developers, serverless architectures offer greater scalability, more flexibility, and quicker time to release, all at a reduced cost.
 With serverless architectures, developers do not need to worry about purchasing, provisioning, and managing backend servers.
-However, serverless computing is not a magic bullet for all enterprises in the web application space.
+However, serverless computing is not a magic bullet for all web application developers.

-Serverless computing is a web architecture in which a vendor provides backend services as they are needed.
+Serverless computing is an architecture in which a vendor provides backend services as they are needed.
 To learn more about serverless computing, see What is serverless computing?

-As in a 'pay-as-you-go' phone plan, web developers are only charged for what they use.
-Code only runs when backend functions are needed by the serverless application.
+As in a 'pay-as-you-go' phone plan, developers are only charged for what they use.
+Code only runs when backend functions are needed by the serverless application, and the code automatically scales up as needed.
 Provisioning is dynamic, precise, and real-time.
 Some services are so exact that they break their charges down into 100-millisecond increments.
 In contrast, in a traditional 'server-full' architecture, developers have to project in advance how much server capacity they will need and then purchase that capacity, whether they end up using it or not.

-Web applications built with a serverless infrastructure will scale automatically as the user base grows or usage increases.
+Applications built with a serverless infrastructure will scale automatically as the user base grows or usage increases.
 If a function needs to be run in multiple instances, the vendor's servers will start up, run, and end them as they are needed, often using containers.
+(The function will start up more quickly if it has been run recently – see 'Performance may be affected' below.)
 As a result, a serverless application will be able to handle an unusually high number of requests just as well as it can process a single request from a single user.
 A traditionally structured application with a fixed amount of server space can be overwhelmed by a sudden increase in usage.

 This also makes it possible to quickly update, patch, fix, or add new features to an application.
 It is not necessary to make changes to the whole application; instead, developers can update the application one function at a time.